AyushDhimann/Noodl/src/backend/README.md

 ### 🚀 Robust Backend Architecture
 - **Asynchronous Task Handling**: Long-running processes like AI content generation are handled in background threads, providing an immediate response to the user and allowing them to poll for status updates.
 - **Persistent Task Logging**: Generation progress is logged to a database, ensuring that status updates can be retrieved even if the server restarts.
 - **Atomic & Resilient Operations**: The system is designed to be atomic and resilient.
-If any part of the multi-step generation process fails, it aims to gracefully recover or roll back changes.
+If any part of the multi-step generation process fails, it aims to gracefully recover or roll back changes, including cleaning up partially created database entries.
 - **Secure & Modular Routes**: The API is organized into logical, secure blueprints (Users, Paths, Progress, NFTs, Search) for clarity and maintainability.

 ### 💻 Developer Experience